-Through the month of April, Gate 39 Media’s Core Values Series posts will revolve around our earth and environment; We’ll highlight environmentally and socially responsible innovators, discuss sustainability advances in agricultural technology, and share ideas on how we can all become better stewards of the earth.
+Through the month of April, Gate 39 Media’s Core Values Series posts will revolve around our earth and environment.
+We’ll highlight environmentally and socially responsible innovators, and earth-conscious companies discussing sustainability advances in agricultural technology, and share ideas on how we can all become better stewards of the earth.

 Over the past 50 years, plastic production has surged.
 It has become difficult, if not impossible, to fathom just how much of the plastic already produced has made its way into our oceans – yet its production is expected to double over the next 20 years.
 The World Economic Forum claims that by 2050 there may be more plastic than fish, by weight, in the sea.
 Today, up to 95% of plastic packaging material becomes trash shortly after its first use and only 5% goes on to become recycled for subsequent use.